 This course focuses on understanding the fundamentals of computer systems and how they might be applied to support nursing and health-care administration.
 It emphasizes the use of computer applications software for Internet research as well as data analysis and reporting.
-Content incorporates theoretical and “hands-on” exposure to word processing, spreadsheet, database management, presentations graphics, and electronic mail.
+Content incorporates theory and hands-on experience with word processing, spreadsheet, database management, presentations graphics, and electronic mail.

 NUR 520: SPIRITUALITY IN NURSING AND HEALTH CARE

 This course provides an introduction to the role of spirituality in nursing practice.
 The course will analyze the paradigm shifts that have occurred in the history of professional nursing regarding the place of spirituality in professional nursing practice.
 It explores the phenomenon of spirituality in health and illness across the lifespan and from the perspectives of multiple religious and cultural world views.
 The course offers students an opportunity to reflect on their understanding and experience of spirituality and how spirituality influences personal decision making.
 The applicability of current research and specific nursing theories to the practice of spiritually sensitive nursing care is also addressed.
 Emphasis is placed on personal spirituality as a resource for the provision of nursing care that respects the diverse religious traditions and spiritualities of clients.